Why a mailing list? Because I like to talk to you directly. We don’t need social media for that. Here’s what I promise:

 Social media isn’t the answer

-Okay so I don’t like email marketing, social media should be the perfect (semi-)modern solution to communicate with an audience then!
+Okay so I don’t like email marketing, social media should be the perfect (semi-) modern solution to communicate with an audience then!
 It’s personal, it’s direct, it’s easy to access.
 Everything you’d want.

 I also have an issue or two with social media.
-That is that even when you approach it with a genuine and personal angle, it’s still oversaturated.
+Which is that even when you approach it with a genuine and personal angle, it’s still oversaturated.
 Even if you manage to be an actual human being on social media and don’t fall victim to tricks to game the algorithm (read: buying advertisements) there is still so much stuff going on there.
 How do you stand out without doing some crazy aerobics?

 The fact that these platforms are all owned by big corporations that are in it to eventually sell you stuff (or your stuff) doesn’t help either.
 I might be overreacting to all this but it just doest sit well with me.